adslbarxatov/OSMacrosExecutor/README.md

-# OSMacrosExecutor v 3.4.2
+# OSMacrosExecutor

-> PCC: 0005F441BED1AF11
+## Description

-Operation system macros creator and executor, the tool for automation of user activities
+The tool for automation of user activities.

-Утилита создания и исполнения макросов операционной системы, инструмент автоматизации действий пользователя

-#

-## About
+This tool allows you to create and execute your operating system macros.
 Application may be used for imitation of user activities when:

 - you need to perform many similar operations with files and / or programs;
 - you cannot automate these activities using standard tools;